Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Introduction

 The basic idea behind the phenomenon is that a gravitational wave propagating through a static electromagnetic field sources a feeble electromagnetic wave at the frequency of the gravitational wave that might be seen by resonant detectors.
 Technically, the theoretical framework is well established and is the one of the so-called inverse Gertsenshtein effect \cite{Boccaletti:1969aj,Fuzfa:2015oaa,Fuzfa:2017ana,Ejlli:2019bqj}.\\

-Clearly, all conceivable sources in the frequency range considered here are exotic, no signal is expected from any known astrophysical source.
-In this article, we therefore do not focus on the {\it a priori} most favoured region of the parameter space -- non is actually really favoured -- but, the other way round, we try to investigate the entire range of mergers that might, in principle, be discovered.
+In this article, we consider binary systems of (light) black holes and define carefully the relevant variables.
+We do not focus on the {\it a priori} most favored region of the parameter space -- non is actually really favored -- but, the other way round, we try to investigate the entire range of mergers that might, in principle, be discovered.
 For most of the work, we remain agnostic about the formation mechanisms.

-We focus on binary systems of black holes and define carefully the relevant variables.
 We show that a huge range of masses is {\it a priori} visible for two reasons.
 First, because fixing the chirp mass, which enters the evaluation of the strain, does not fix the mass of each object.
-Second -- and more importantly -- because, for a given observation frequency, varying the amount time (before coalescence) at which the system is observed changes the relevant masses. \\
+Second -- and more importantly -- because, for a given observation frequency, varying the amount time before coalescence at which the system is observed changes the relevant masses.
+Although neglected in most studies, this point is important because the actual mass of an hypothetical (light) binary system existing close to the Earth is {\it not} known.
+It could very well be different from the value corresponding to the best experimental sensitivity.
+Focusing on the latter case only would be relevant if the mass spectrum was known, wide, and flat -- thus ensuring that the ``best" situation inevitably occurs.
+This is not true for the kind of studies performed here: we do not know which black hole masses (if any) do exist in our cosmological neighborhood, hence the importance of considering the most general cases.
+As in particle phenomenology, one cannot consider the sensitivity of a detector to new particles only at the mass where the signal-to-noise ratio is the best but also at other values that might be the ones realized by Nature, even though they lead to a weaker signal.\\

-After discussing in details the range of interest for the astrophysical masses, we investigate the maximum distance at which a specific source can be detected.
-This obviously depends not only on astrophysical parameters but also on the details of the experimental setup.
-We insist on introducing different important timescales and on defining different regimes that are overlooked in the usual literature.
+After discussing in details the range of masses of interest, we investigate the maximum distance at which a specific source can be detected.
+This obviously depends not only on the astrophysical parameters but also on the details of the experimental setup.
+As in \cite{Franciolini:2022htd} and \cite{Domcke:2023bat}, we insist on introducing different important timescales and on defining relevant regimes that are sometimes overlooked in the usual literature although they play a fundamental role.
 Both the required strain and the maximal distance for detection are carefully studied.
-Our results strongly differ from the formulas often encountered in similar works, not only in numerical estimates but also in the functional dependence upon physical parameters.
+Our results differ from the formulas sometimes encountered in similar works, not only in numerical estimates but also in the functional dependence upon physical parameters.
 This is due to our ``integrated" treatment of the full process -- from the source to the detector --, making our output directly usable, evading the risk of evaluating things in a somewhat inconsistent way.

 For the sake of completeness we also consider less compact systems.
 This obviously makes the situation even worse.
 We take this opportunity to underline a common misunderstanding associated with compactness.\\